 Barbara Scotto was elected to the School Committee in May 2009.
 She is a graduate of Wilson College and has an M.Ed from Johns Hopkins University and an M.S and an M.A. from Simmons College where she was an adjunct member of the faculty for many years.
 She is Co-Director of Children’s Literature New England and is also actively involved in the work of The Examined Life: Greek Studies in the Schools.
 Ms. Scotto joined the Brookline School System in 1976, beginning as the librarian for the BEEP project.
 She spent most of her career at the Driscoll School where she taught from 1981 through 2006.
 In 2002 she was the winner of the Brookline Foundation’s Ernest Caverly Award for Excellence in Teaching.
 Her two children graduated from Devotion School and Brookline High.
 She has been a Town Meeting member, first in Precinct 2 and currently in Precinct 8, since 1973.
 Ms. Scotto’s present term expires in 2015.

 Rebecca Stone was first elected to the School Committee in May 2005.
 Her professional career has spanned stints in government and non-profit management, research, and advocacy in Washington, D.C., Chicago, and Boston.
 Currently Ms. Stone works as a consultant with non-profits and foundations to help develop and assess social welfare programs for women, children, and communities.
 She is also a Town Meeting Member, representing Precinct 3 since 2002.
-Ms. Stone received her BA from Harvard and holds an MPA from Princeton's Woodrow Wilson School of Public and International Affairs.
-She and her husband Stephen Walt have two children, one a 2011 graduate of BHS and the other in the BHS class of 2013.
-Both attended the Lawrence School.
-Ms. Stone's present term expires in 2014.
+Ms. Stone received her BA from Harvard and holds an MPA from Princeton’s Woodrow Wilson School of Public and International Affairs.
+She and her husband Stephen Walt have two children; both attended the Lawrence School and are graduates of Brookline High School.
+Ms. Stone’s present term expires in 2014.